AdventureWorks Report Samples

 Your system must meet the following requirements to use the sample reports.

-- Microsoft SQL Server 2008 Reporting Services (SSRS) (Evaluation, Standard, Developer, or Enterprise), or SQL Server 2008 Express with Advanced Services.
+Server Microsoft SQL Server 2008 Reporting Services (SSRS) (Evaluation, Standard, Developer, or Enterprise editions), or SQL Server Express Edition with Advanced Services.
+Microsoft SQL Server.
+AdventureWorks and AdventureWorksDW sample databases, which are

 Deploying the AdventureWorks Sample Reports